 What we’ve seen work well across our clients is leading with the problem the product solves before getting into the product itself.
 Maybe there’s a gap in the category that shoppers are already signaling.
 Maybe there’s a format that the channel or retailer’s assortment is missing.
 When the story starts there, the product becomes the logical answer, and the buyer leans in because you’ve already connected it to something they care about.

 We recently built a selling story for a major CPG launch that exceeded their forecasts.
-The product was great, no question.
-But what our client said made the difference was that the story was grounded in a category gap, not just the product’s features.
-Great product plus strong category-first storytelling is a powerful combination.
+The product was strong, no question.
+But what made the difference was that the story was grounded in a category gap, not just the product’s features.
+Strong product plus strong category-first storytelling is a powerful combination.

-This applies whether you’re presenting a full sell-in deck on a type A launch or having a five-minute conversation at the booth.
-It’s less about the slides and more about the mindset: lead with the shopper, the category, and the retailer, then let your product earn its place in the conversation.
+This applies whether you’re presenting a full sell-in deck on a type A launch or having a 5-minute conversation at the booth.
+CandidIy, this is less about the slides and more about the mindset: lead with the shopper, the category, and the retailer, then let your product earn its place in the conversation.

 📌 Read the full article: New Item Launch Presentations: Lead With the Why, Not the What